Skip to main content

 Open

-While OMB did not agree or disagree with GAO's recommendation, the agency noted steps it is taking to address the recommendation.
-In March 2022, OMB stated that it has continued to review the recommendation with the Federal Chief Information Officer Council, Federal Chief Information Security Officer Council, and the National Association of State Chief Information Officers, but had no new information to provide.
-As of December 2022, OMB stated that it is comparing the recommendations with recent actions, guidance, and policy memoranda issued since the recommendations were made.
-To fully address this recommendation, OMB needs to determine and implement an approach that encourages federal agencies to collaborate, or direct agencies to further coordinate.
-As of February 2024, OMB has not completed these actions.
-Without OMB's involvement and encouragement that federal agencies collaborate to make their cybersecurity requirements for state agencies consistent to the greatest extent possible, federal agencies are less likely to prioritize such efforts that could lead to greater fragmentation of cybersecurity policies for states.
+OMB did not agree or disagree with GAO's recommendation.
+In December 2022, OMB stated that it is comparing the recommendations with recent actions, guidance, and policy memoranda issued since the recommendations were made.
+To fully address this recommendation, OMB needs to determine and implement an approach that encourages agencies to collaborate, or direct agencies to further coordinate amongst each other and with state government agencies that use federal data.
+As of March 2024, OMB has not completed these actions.
+Without OMB's involvement and encouragement that federal agencies collaborate to make their cybersecurity requirements for state agencies consistent to the greatest extent possible, federal agencies are less likely to prioritize such efforts, which could lead to greater fragmentation of cybersecurity policies for states using federal data.

 Office of Management and Budget